 Webhooks allow integration of workflows across systems, and there are many ways to take advantage of webhooks in your organization.

 A webhook can be used to monitor activity in ArcGIS Enterprise.
 For instance, you can subscribe to all events associated with a specific item.
 The webhook is triggered when the item's properties are updated, and an HTTPS request delivers a payload that contains data describing the event.
 You decide where this payload is delivered and can act accordingly upon receipt of the information.

 When creating your webhook, you are subscribing to trigger events.
 As these events are portal operations, the URI to the operation must be provided in the webhook configuration.
 The subsections below describe the available trigger events and associated URI.

 The item properties that can be updated vary between item types, and there are unique actions that trigger the /update operation.
 For example, if the item is a web map, updating the tag, configuring a pop-up, or changing the basemap are all update events that will trigger the webhook.

 The following table lists the trigger events for supported portal items, which include web maps, web apps, layers, packages, PDF documents, and so on:

 All trigger events for all items

-An item is added to the portal
+Add item to the portal

 All trigger events for a specific item

-A specific item's properties are updated
+Update a specific item's properties

 Any general changes made to the group settings constitute an update.
 For example, changing a group's access will trigger an update event.